 Learn About Deploying PeopleSoft on Oracle Cloud Infrastructure

-Use this solution to help you plan a multi-host, secure, high-availability topology for deploying Oracle’s PeopleSoft on Oracle Cloud Infrastructure.
+Use this information to help you plan a multihost, secure, and highly available topology for deploying Oracle’s PeopleSoft on Oracle Cloud Infrastructure.

-This solution introduces key concepts that you can use to plan the following deployment options:
+Learn about the key concepts that you need to understand to plan these deployment options:

 Architecture to deploy PeopleSoft in a single availability domain while ensuring high availability.

 Architecture to deploy PeopleSoft in multiple availability domains while ensuring high availability.
-Use this architecture when you want to ensure that your application is available even when one availability domain goes down as you can access the application from the other availability domain.
+Use this architecture when you want to ensure that your application is available even when one availability domain goes down.
+You can still access the application from the other availability domain.

 Architecture to deploy PeopleSoft while ensuring high availability and disaster recovery.
 Use this architecture when you want to set up a disaster recovery site for your application in a different region.

-Use the information provided in this solution to plan the architecture while performing the following tasks:
+Use this information to plan the architecture while you perform these tasks:

 Provision PeopleSoft environments in Oracle Cloud Infrastructure